fooooooooooooooo/VelocityDiscord/README.md

 show_bot_messages = false
 # Show clickable links for attachments in Minecraft chat
 show_attachments_ingame = true
+# Show a text as playing activity of the bot
+show_activity = true
-# Activity of the bot to show in Discord
+# Activity text of the bot to show in Discord
 activity_text = "with {amount} players online"

 # OPTIONAL - Use a Discord webhook to have the bot use the player's username and avatar when sending messages